- Do Your Part To Recreate Responsibly – Love It Like Your Own!

 We’re committed to keeping Montana’s outdoor spaces, communities, residents, and visitors safe.
 As you enjoy all the area has to offer, please join us in following these guidelines for responsible recreation.
 The Leave No Trace Seven Principles provide a framework of minimum impact practices for spending time in the outdoors.
 Plan Ahead & Prepare.
 Travel & Camp on Durable Surfaces.
 Dispose of Waste Properly.
 Leave What You Find.
 Minimize Campfire Impact.
 Respect Wildlife.
 Be Considerate of Others.

+Adequate legwork ensures safer, more enjoyable travels - especially in the wild and unpredicatable outdoors - and minimizes your impact on Montana's resources and lands.
 Before arriving, check the status of the place you’d like to visit.
 It’s good to have a backup plan if your destination is closed or crowded.
 Consider adjusting the time of day you plan to explore.
 By arriving early, you may experience shorter lines and reduced crowds for a more enjoyable experience!

 Check our local regulations for the latest safety measures.
 Facilities might be closed, so consider packing a lunch and bring essentials like extra water, food/snacks, bug spray, and a first aid kit.
 In Montana, both weather and terrain can change quickly.
 We recommend packing clothing layers to add or remove as weather changes.

 Click here for safety tips from our friends at Yellowstone National Park.